MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

 ## Next steps

+If you haven't yet enabled the built-in labeling solution for Microsoft 365, we recommend that you analyze the support information in this article and the [Microsoft 365 roadmap](https://www.microsoft.com/en-us/microsoft-365/roadmap?rtc=1&filters=&searchterms=compliance) for updates in the compliance center.

+Enable built-in labeling across your network to benefit from continued enhancements and a unified and streamlined customer experience.

-For more information about using the built-in labeling solution for Microsoft 365 apps, see [Sensitivity labels in Office apps](/microsoft-365/compliance/sensitivity-labels-office-apps).
+For more information about using the built-in labeling solution, see [Sensitivity labels in Office apps](/microsoft-365/compliance/sensitivity-labels-office-apps).

 To install and configure the Azure Information Protection unified labeling client, see: